Frequently Asked COVID-19 Vaccine Questions

 Are existing vaccines effective against the new strains of COVID-19?

 In an alert sent to all health care providers, the U.S. Food and Drug Administration noted data suggests current COVID-19 vaccines are still effective against the latest reported variations of the virus.
+The available vaccines offer such a high immune response that some decrease in efficacy is acceptable and will still offer protection.

-Is my second dose guaranteed?
+If I receieve the Pfizer or Moderna vaccine, Is my second dose guaranteed?

 DPHHS plans for second doses when they administer first doses to a vaccine distributors.
 They have a system in place to make sure there will be a second dose for you.
 Most vaccine distributors in the county will schedule your second dose during your appointment for your first dose.
 If your provider hasn't mentioned a process for your second dose appointment, before or during your first dose appointment, you should reach out to them and get clarification on their process for booking second dose appointments.